Music in the style of Django Reinhardt and the Rosenberg Trio!

 The Thomas Baggerman Trio plays mostly at festivals, in theaters, and at music venues at home and abroad.
 Thomas is recognized (inter)nationally as one of the best upcoming gypsy guitarists of his generation.
 With a great dynamic rhythm section supporting him, the trio is known to deliver a great spectacular show every time.
 The gentlemen also like to collaborate with other artists and have shared the stage with Tim Kliphuis, Frits Landesbergen, Maarten Hogenhuis and many others.

-In the summer of 2012 the trio started a succesful collaboration with young and talented jazzvocalist Eva Scholten.
-Soon noticed by programmers at home and abroad, the band has already played at festivals such as the Django Reinhardt festival in Samois s/ Seine and Django á Liberchies in Belgium.
+The trio also performs with the young and talented jazzvocalist Eva Scholten.
+Soon noticed by programmers at home and abroad, the band played at various (inter)national jazzfestivals and recently performed at the worlds biggest Django Reinhardt festival in Samois s/ Seine (France).

-Eva sur Seine has since released two EP’s and is currently regarded as one of the most promising groups in the Netherlands.
+Eva sur Seine is currently regarded as one of the best gypsy jazz groups from the Netherlands.
 Visit evasurseine.com for more info.

 Gypsy guitarist Django Reinhardt is the founder of what we now call gypsy jazz and is still the major inspiration for musicians playing this genre today.
 In this show the trio dives into the world of ‘jazz manouche’ bringing you back to where it all started: Paris of the 1930’s.
 Using a unique combination of images and music, the band takes you on a vibrant journey from Django’s birth to the present.
 A time in wich gypsy jazz is perhaps more alive then ever before.